-Generation licence
+Generation license

 Electricity generation can only be carried out by parties which hold a generation licence.
-Generation licences are granted by the EMRA and are subject to obligations in the Electricity Market Law numbered 6446 (EML) and Licensing Regulation.
+Generation licences are granted by the Energy Market Regulatory Authority (EMRA) and are subject to obligations in the Electricity Market Law No. 6446 (EML) and the Licence Regulation.